visionify/visionai-1/visionai/cli/README.md

-# Camera module
+# CLI modules

-Implementation of camera module
+Implementation of CLI modules module

-## Exported methods
+## Camera

 Camera module needs to provide support for the following methods:
 - Add a camera as a named instance in the system.